 The President's PhD Scholarships offer an outstanding opportunity for potential PhD students.

-Applications for the scheme will open from early October 2016
+Applications for the 2017 scheme are now open

 2017-18 academic year